HossamHoussien/Java/Command Line Interpreter/README.md

 # Command Line Interpreter
 An operating system interfaces with a user through a Command Line Interpreter (CLI).
-A CLI is a software module capable ofinterpreting textual commands coming either from the user’s keyboard or from ascript file.
+A CLI is a software module capable of interpreting textual commands coming either from the user’s keyboard or from ascript file.
 A CLI is often referred to as a shell.
 ## Avaiable commands
 1.	clear
 2.	cd